|

 no distortion harmonics can be seen above the noise floor, even when the load impedance is reduced to a punishing 600 ohms!" |

-Experienced in developing commercial application software for the Apple Macintosh platform since 1985.
-Copyright © 1996 - 2010 Channel D, All Rights Reserved.
-Seta is a registered trademark of Channel D. Macintosh, iTunes, iPod and the Mac logo are trademarks of Apple Computer, Inc., registered in the U.S. and other countries. |
+Copyright © 1996 - 2022 Channel D, All Rights Reserved.
+Seta is a registered trademark of Channel D. |